shigmas/SFOsaka/README.md

 ### Client:
 Prerequites: Qt 5.x
  1. Build FJClient.
 This is the Futomen JSON client.
 Just some basic HTTP/JSON marshalling
+ 2. If you have added any translations, run lupdate to add them to the specific languages .tm file, and then run Qt Linguist to add the translation
- 2. Build SFOSaka
+ 3. Build SFOSaka
 This should be repeated for every client.
 SFOContext.cpp has the servername in it.
- 3. mapbox requires an API key which is not checked in.
+ 4. mapbox requires an API key which is not checked in.
 Until I figure out how to put it in a separate file, you have to edit the MapPage.qml file

 Android notes:
 OpenSSL needs to be built.
 See the Qt specific [note](http://doc.qt.io/qt-5/opensslsupport.html), but I found that the OpenSSL [setup](https://wiki.openssl.org/index.php/Android) more useful to configure.